We independently select and share the products we love—and may receive a commission if you choose to buy.

 Combination feeding involves feeding your baby a combination of both breast milk and formula, sometimes even in the same bottle.

 Combination feeding usually involves a period of experimenting and learning—mostly about your baby.
 After some trial and error, you will determine exactly how much milk your baby needs every day, their favorite bottle and nipple type, and what feeding schedule works best for your family.
-I know it sounds daunting now, but you will get it—we promise.

 Here are the answers to some of your commonly asked questions about combination feeding.

 According to the Centers for Disease Control and Prevention (CDC), 1 in 4 breastfeeding mothers in the U.S. supplements breast milk with formula by the time her baby reaches 6 months of age.

 Combination feeding is all about finding the right balance between breastfeeding and bottle feeding using pumped milk or formula.
 This is going to vary by baby and by family, based on your specific variables.
 Here are a few example scenarios:

 - A mother works outside of the home full-time.
 When she is away, her baby gets formula from a bottle and when she is home, the baby breastfeeds; it works out to be a 50-50 split between breast and bottle-feeding.

 - A mother mostly breastfeeds, but when she runs errands or takes care of other children or relatives, her partner gives the baby a bottle of formula.